MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 By default, the IIS application pool identity of the web console is the built-in account named **ApplicationPoolIdentity**.
 When this account connects to SQL Server, it uses the Windows computer login to access the Operations Manager databases.
 To improve security, we recommend that you change the web console identity to a dedicated Active Directory user account.

-To change the web console identity, follow these steps:
+To change the web console identity:

 1. Create a user account in Active Directory to use as the web console identity.